AutoStreams/autostreams-checks/README.md

 ```
 git clone https://github.com/AutoStreams/prototype-pulsar.git
 ```
+## Using Checkstyle with IntelliJ
 **Prerequisites**
 * Downlaod and install [IntelliJ Idea](https://www.jetbrains.com/idea/).
 Community edition is sufficient
-* Downlaod and install the [Checkstyle plugin](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea).
+* Downlaod and install the [Checkstyle plugin](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml).
 Version 10 or above is recommended due to compatability issues

 After installing Checkstyle on your IntelliJ IDEA, Open the project where you want to use the AutoStreams Checkstyle rules.